 \begin{example} Observe the walks $W$ and $V$ in the above example of $H(2,3)$, where $W=(0,0)(1,0)(2,0)(2,1)(0,1)(0,0)$ and $V=(0,0)(1,0)(1,1)(2,1)(0,1)(0,0)$.
 Note that $W\simeq V$ since the walks only differ by a spider move.
 Isolating this spider move, in $W$ we have $(1,0)(2,0)(2,1)$ and in $V$ we have $(1,0)(1,1)(2,1)$ Note that in $W$, there is a change in the first coordinate $i$ followed by a change in the second coordinate $j$.
 The opposite is true for $V$, where we have a change in $j$ followed by a change in $i$.
 Since we still start at $(1,0)$ and end at $(2,1)$, we can commute the changes in coordinates $i$ and $j$. \end{example}

-Using the allowed spider moves and reordering properties of Hamming graphs, we are now able to define the generators of $\Pi(H(d,q))$. \begin{theorem} Let $W$ be a walk in $H(d,q)$ such that $W$ starts and ends at the origin.
+Using the allowed spider moves and reordering properties of Hamming graphs, we are now able to show that the ground walks generate $\Pi(H(d,q))$.

+\begin{theorem} Let $W$ be a walk in $H(d,q)$ such that $W$ starts and ends at the origin.
 Then $W$ is equivalent to a walk $W'$ that is the product of ground walks.
-(This means that $W$ is generated by the ground walks.) \end{theorem} \begin{proof} We proceed by induction on the length of $W$\\ For $n=3$, let $W=(\mathbf{0}(0,- a_i-,0)(0\cdots,b_i,-,0)\mathbf{0})$.
+(This means that $W$ is generated by the ground walks.) \end{theorem} \begin{proof} We proceed by induction on the length of $W$.
+For $n=3$, let $W=(\mathbf{0}(0,-, a_i-,0)(0,-,b_i,-,0)\mathbf{0})$.
 The only possibility for a walk of length 3 that will start and end at the origin is $U_i$, or it's inverse, which is a ground walk.\\

 For $n>3$, let $W$ be an arbitrary walk of length n that starts and ends at the origin.
 We want to show $W$ is a product of walks generated by the ground walks. \\ Note that there are two cases.
 The first case is that somewhere in $W$, there exists two consecutive changes in the same coordinate.
 In that case: